Federal Oxycodone Trafficking Defense Attorney to Fight your South Florida Charge

 What is a Federal Oxycodone Trafficking Crime in Florida?

 Federal Oxycodone trafficking is a federal drug trafficking crime when someone deals with oxycodone, an addictive substance.
 This could include trading, selling, or being in possession of high amounts of oxycodone.
 In fact, even if you possessed a large amount of oxycodone but had no intention of selling it - you can still face an oxycodone trafficking charge because the charge has more to do with the amount of oxy in your possession and less to do with your “intent.”

 Nearly 20,000 federal drug trafficking cases were reported to the United States Sentencing Commission in 2019.
 About 2% of those drug trafficking cases involved Oxy - that’s about 420 Federal Oxycodone Trafficking cases.

 Federally speaking, an oxycodone trafficking crime becomes a federal crime when the drugs are moved across state lines or more than one state is somehow involved in the trafficking crime.

 Federal oxycodone trafficking crimes are sometimes judged based on the purity of the drug.
 The more pure a drug is, the more likely that you face harsher punishments.

-CONSEQUENCES OF FEDERAL OXYCODONE TRAFFICKING IN FLORIDA
+CONSEQUENCES OF FEDERAL OXYCODONE TRAFFICKING

 Federal oxycodone trafficking can have serious repercussions in Florida.
 This charge should not be taken lightly as you could be facing large fines and dozens of years in prison.